 Paul warned of the rasping results of speaking in tongues, prophesying, or performing miracles apart from the soothing balm of love.
-In my excitement over the discovery of the reality of I Corinthians 12 and 14, I forgot about the necessity of manifesting I Corinthians 13.
-Arrogantly and brashly, I tried to force my fellow Baptist pastors into my newly discovered wineskin.
-Publicly - from the pulpit in our tiny little store-front church and in our church newsletter - I chided them for not recognizing the validity of the gifts of the Spirit as the norm of church order, for denying the right of individual Christians to manifest the gifts, for clinging to the old wineskin of congregational authority, for glorifying tradition over Biblical theology... and for not recognizing as valid a dozen other new revelations I had received.
+In my excitement over the discovery of the reality of 1 Corinthians 12 and

+14, I forgot about the necessity of manifesting 1 Corinthians 13.
+Arrogantly and brashly I tried to force my fellow Baptist pastors into my newly-discovered wineskin.

+Publicly, from the pulpit in our tiny storefront church and in our church newsletter, I chided them for not recognising the validity of the gifts of the Spirit as the norm of church order, for denying the right of individual Christians to manifest the gifts, for clinging to the old wineskin of congregational authority, for glorifying tradition over biblical theology . . . and for not recognising as valid a dozen other new revelations I had received.

-Had these revelations come from a man who did not carry the scars of sin, had they come from someone filled with love, had they come from a successful pastor rather than one who had been disgraced by his own doing, who knows whether they would have been received?
-In my case, however, the executive committee of our local Baptist association simply reacted by telling me - and our little church - we were no longer welcome among the ranks of Southern Baptists.
+Had these revelations come from a man who did not carry the scars of sin, had they come from someone filled with love, had they come from a successful pastor rather than one who had been disgraced by his own doing, they might have been received.
+In my case, however, the executive committee of our local Baptist association simply reacted by telling me and our little church we were no longer welcome among the ranks of Southern Baptists.